Fateh-110: Design

 The Fateh-110 has three sets of fins.
 Four at the end of it near the exhaust, four other triangular shaped fins just above them and four small ones in front of missile near the nosecone.
 Of the three sets of fins on the missile, only the front ones are movable.

 Transport

 The Fateh-110 is road-mobile.
-It uses three different transporter-erector-launchers (TELs).
+It can be carried by three different transporter-erector-launchers (TELs).
 The first one has a similar mechanism with SA-2 and is based on a Mercedes-Benz 6x6 truck.
 The second TEL is also used by newer versions of Zelzal rockets and again uses the Mercedes-Benz platform.
-The third one is an indigenous TEL called Zolfaghar that is able to carry two missiles instead of one.
+The third one is able to carry two missiles instead of one.

 Variants

 First generation

-The first generation of the Fateh-110 had a range of 200 km.
-It was flight tested in September 2002, began mass production shortly thereafter and entered service.
+The first generation of the Fateh-110 had a range of 200 km with a CEP of 600 metres.
+It was flight-tested in September 2002, began mass production shortly thereafter and entered service.

 Second generation

-In September 2004, the second generation Fateh-110 was unveiled, with the range improved to 250 km.
+In September 2004, the second generation Fateh-110B was unveiled, with the range improved to 250 km and the same accuracy of its predecessor.
 This version appears to be offered for export.